asteyven/SET08103-base/units/unit10/unit10b.md

 These offences can lead to imprisonment or 6 months to 10 years depending on the offence, and a potentially unlimited fine.
 The challenge is proving culpability of the defendant.
 Proving intent is difficult.
 Furthermore, the wording of the act means certain industry practices (e.g., time-locking software) can be considered illegal.
 However, the act has been used as a model in other countries.

-Our discussion on security in [Lecture 23](../lecture23) will analyse attack types.
+Our discussion on security in [Unit 10c](../unit10/unit10c.md) will analyse attack types.
 As IT professionals part of your job is to protect against such attacks.
 If you were found to be complicit in a breach of this act it has serious repercussions.
 A BCS member would be struct off, their chartered status revoked, and any query to the BCS about the person would inform that the member had been struck off.
 The ACM have similar requirements.
 This is one of the key foundations of a professional body.
 It is also one of the guarantees from a member and to a member.

 ## Data Protection